f5devcentral/f5-agility-labs-waf/docs/waf141/module4-xparent-policy/lab1/lab1.rst

 Framework Attacks
 ~~~~~~~~~~~~~~~~~~~

-Back in BURP navigate to the repeater tab and adjust the payload to the following and hit go. **Replace password with the password you’ve been using all along**
+Back in BURP navigate to the repeater tab and adjust the payload to the following and hit **Send**. **Replace password with the password you’ve been using all along**

 |